 I am pleased to say that the boy did not end up becoming a slave to either of the elves.
 He returned safely to his family and they lived a long and prosperous life together.

 The elves—on the other hand—were never seen again.
-And, to this day, the small white cottage in the woods has lain empty.
+And, to this day, it is said that the small white cottage in the woods remains empty.

 © All rights reserved.
 Sooper Books Rumpelstiltskin Story Published 2019.